inCaller/prometheus_bot/README.md

 ## Usage

-1. Create Telegram bot with BotFader, it will return your bot token
+1. Create Telegram bot with BotFather, it will return your bot token

 2. Specify telegram token in ```config.yaml```: